mainmatter/playbook/workflow/conception/README.md

-For each persona we prepare a one page overview with a description of their attributes, goals, behaviors, and motivations as well as some typical scenarios in which they would use the application to be built.
+For each persona we prepare a one page overview with a description of their attributes, goals, behaviors, and motivations as well as some typical scenarios in which they would use the application.

-### User Journey Workshop
+## User Journeys Workshop

+Each persona identified in the personas workshop is going to use the application for a particular reason and with a particular goal.
+In the User Journeys workshop we identify the journeys the users take through the application and the individual tasks that make those up.

+The goal is not to draw high-fidelity mockups of fully designed screens but develop an understanding of what the individual tasks and actions are per journey, what the UI elements are that the users interact with and what the potential transitions between individual states of each journey are.
+This will lead to a number of individual features that constitute the functionality that the application provides and different personas will use on their user journeys.

+If the application is going to replace an existing system, screens and functionality in that system can be used as a reference for identifying the user journeys to be built.

+### Activities

+For each user journey, we will identify the atomic tasks that it is made up from and add the transitions that can occur between them.
+Once these are identified, we try to simplify the process by combining tasks or remove individual steps in an effort to simplify the feature.
+Lastly, for each task we identify the UI elements that are necessary for the user to trigger the actions and get the information they need to drive the flow.

+Once the user journeys have been identified and described, we break them down into feature descriptions.
+Features are the building blocks of one or more user journeys and are self-contained flows through the application.
+For each of these features, we draw a diagram including the involved UI elements, tasks, states and transitions along with a description of the feature.

-For an effective solution to be developed, we need to be able to determine the content and the tasks that will make it up.
+For each of the features, we will identify these For an effective solution to be developed, we need to be able to determine the content and the tasks that will make it up.
 The result of the User Journey Workshop is a scope and sequence of the content and tasks that will make up the solution.
 Typically, this will take the form of an outline or a visual representation, such as a flowchart.

-#### What is needed for this workshop

-An overview of the existing screens or functionality should be provided for this workshop.
-These can be presented in as roadmaps, wireframes, flowcharts, funnels, or any other artifact that explicitly depicts the existing or potential user journeys.

-#### What will happen during the workshop

-- **Task Inventory**

-Identify the tasks relevant to the problem and describe them in detail.

-- **Sequencing Tasks and Task Components**

-Determine the order, content and sub-tasks that must occur in order to succesfully complete a goal.
-Start with the major goals and work the way down to sub-tasks that are associated with it.
-This can be done by sketching on a whiteboard or by placing sticky notes to form a diagram.

-- **Map all the tasks into a journey**

-Compile all the goals, tasks and steps into a single map.
-If more than one persona exists, then create a journey map for each.

 ### KPIs Workshop